IndrajeetPatil/broomExtra/cran-comments.md

 ## Comments

-- Minor refactoring of internal functions to depend on `ipmisc` package.
+- Minor changes made to fix warnings caused by `dplyr 1.0.0`.